Burj Khalifa

-Construction of the Burj Khalifa began in 2004, with the exterior completed five years later in 2009.
-The primary structure is reinforced concrete and some of the structural steel for the building originated from the Palace of the Republic in East Berlin, the former East German parliament.
+Construction of the Burj Khalifa began in 2004; the exterior was completed five years later.
+The primary structure is reinforced concrete.
+Some of the structural steel for the building was salvaged from the demolished Palace of the Republic in East Berlin.
 The building was opened in 2010 as part of a new development called Downtown Dubai.
 It was designed to be the centerpiece of large-scale, mixed-use development.
-The decision to construct the building was based on the government's decision to diversify from an oil-based economy, and for Dubai to gain international recognition.
-The building is named in honor of the former president of the United Arab Emirates, Khalifa bin Zayed Al Nahyan.
-Abu Dhabi and the UAE government lent Dubai money to pay its debts.
-The building broke numerous height records, including its designation as the tallest building in the world.

-Burj Khalifa was designed by a team led by Adrian Smith of Skidmore, Owings & Merrill, the firm that designed the Sears Tower in Chicago, a previous record holder for the world's tallest building.
-Hyder Consulting was chosen to be the supervising engineer with NORR Group Consultants International Limited chosen to supervise the architecture of the project.
+The building is named after the former president of the United Arab Emirates (UAE), Sheikh Khalifa bin Zayed Al Nahyan.
+The United Arab Emirates government provided Dubai with financial support as the developer, Emaar Properties, experienced financial problems during the Great Recession.
+Then-president of the United Arab Emirates, Khalifa bin Zayed, organized federal financial support.
+For his support, Mohammad bin Rashid, Ruler of Dubai, changed the name from "Burj Dubai" to "Burj Khalifa" during inauguration.

 The design is derived from the Islamic architecture of the region, such as in the Great Mosque of Samarra.
-The Y-shaped tripartite floor geometry is designed to optimize residential and hotel space.
+The Y-shaped tripartite floor geometry is designed to optimise residential and hotel space.
 A buttressed central core and wings are used to support the height of the building.
-Although this design was derived from Tower Palace III, the Burj Khalifa's central core houses all vertical transportation except egress stairs within each of the wings.
+The Burj Khalifa's central core houses all vertical transportation except egress stairs within each of the wings.
 The structure also features a cladding system which is designed to withstand Dubai's hot summer temperatures.
 It contains a total of 57 elevators and 8 escalators.

-At a certain point in the architectural and engineering process, the original Emaar developers experienced financial problems and required more money and economic funding.
-Sheikh Khalifa, the then-ruler of the United Arab Emirates, granted monetary aid and funding, hence the changing of the name from "Burj Dubai" to "Burj Khalifa".
-The concept of profitability derived from building high-density developments and malls around the landmark has proven successful.
-Its surrounding malls, hotels, and condominiums in Downtown Dubai have generated the most revenue from the project as a whole, while the Burj Khalifa itself made little or no profit.

-The critical reception of Burj Khalifa has been generally positive, and the building has received many awards.
-Numerous complaints concern migrant workers from South Asia, the primary building labour force, who were paid low wages and sometimes had their passports confiscated.